MileHacker Logo

 Taxi Availability

-Taxis are available in Enna, providing a more convenient option for specific journeys, especially having luggage or preferring not to use the bus system.
+Taxis are available in Enna, offering a more convenient option for specific journeys, especially with luggage or preferring not to use the bus system.
 Licensed taxis are white cars with a "TAXI" sign on the roof, with a meter inside.

 Hailing & Fares